-The Milwaukee County Board of Supervisors and County Executive sign a resolution recognizing International Migratory Bird on an annual basis.
+The Milwaukee County Board of Supervisors and County Executive will sign a resolution recognizing World Migratory Bird on an annual basis.

-The Milwaukee County Zoo hosts an annual eco-friendly event called “Party for the Planet” that commemorates International Migratory Bird Day and Earth Day that educates participants on how they can help migratory birds.
-Additionally, Schlitz Audubon Nature Center hosts an event honoring IMDB and the Urban Ecology Center hosts their Green Birding Challenge to celebrate the IMBD.
+The Milwaukee County Zoo hosts an annual eco-friendly event called “Party for the Planet” that commemorates World Migratory Bird Day and Earth Day that educates participants on how they can help migratory birds.
+Additionally, Schlitz Audubon Nature Center hosts an event honoring WMDB and the Urban Ecology Center hosts their Green Birding Challenge to celebrate the WMBD.